thehighnibble/thehighnibble.github.io/docs/imsai8080/configure/README.md

 :::

 ::: tip Booting into XYBASIC
-To configure the IMSAI 8080esp to boot directly into a ROM based *XYBASIC* in Z80 mode @ 4 Mhz, the following startup configuration value can be used.
+To configure the IMSAI 8080esp to boot directly into a ROM based *XYBASIC* in Z80 mode @ 4 MHz, the following startup configuration value can be used.

 - Binary: 0000 0101 0101 0000
 - Octal: 002520